 It is also believed here that IT could be qualified as a method of warfare.
-In this case cyber means are used as a means to transfer information easily to apply psychological pressure over populations and combatants22 by cutting off internet access, distribution of hostile information or propaganda, incitement of racial, religious, social hatred, acts of terrorism.23 Decision of the International Rwanda Tribunal (Case No. ICTR-99-52-A)
+In this case cyber means are used as a means to transfer information easily to apply psychological pressure over populations and combatants22 by cutting off internet access, distribution of hostile information or propaganda, incitement of racial, religious, social hatred, acts of terrorism.
+Decision of the International Rwanda Tribunal (Case No. ICTR-99-52-A) may be cited as a good example of such a case.
+Founders of the TV and radio companies as well as editor-inchief of the newspaper Kangura have been recognized as guilty for "instigated genocide through matters published" or 'clearly and effectively disseminated through RTLM and Kangura", which resulted in mass killings with the "intent to destroy, in whole or in part, the Tutsi ethnic group".

-22 CHAINOGLOU, Psychological warfare, MPEPIL, http://opil.ouplaw.com/view/10.1093/law:epil/9780199231690/law-9780199231690-e385?rskey=CEUIIl&result=15&prd=EPIL, para.
+22 Chainoglou, Psychological warfare, MPEPIL, http://opil.ouplaw.com/view/10.1093/law:epil/9780199231690/law-9780199231690-e385?rskey=CEUIIl&result=15&prd=EPIL, para.
 3.